 8th October, 2019

-Comedian Cal Wilson and journalist Santilla Chingaipe are joining forces as co-hosts of new Victorian Women’s Trust podcast, Money Power Freedom, created with the support of Bank Australia.
-Coming out November 2019, Money Power Freedom is a six part series decoding money and power, and what it means for our freedom.
+Comedian Cal Wilson and journalist Santilla Chingaipe are joining forces as co-hosts of new Victorian Women’s Trust podcast Money Power Freedom, created with the support of Bank Australia.
+Launching on all good podcast platforms 21 Nov 2019, Money Power Freedom is a six part series decoding money and power, and what it means for our freedom.

 Cal and Santilla talk honestly about money with feminists leaders of all kinds such as media personality Jamila Rizvi; writer and unionist Van Badham; community advocate and restaurateur Hana Assafiri; surfing legend Layne Beachley; drag persona Karen From Finance, and many more.
 The series also covers financial tips from experts and first person stories that illustrate the Australian political context and social barriers yet to be overcome.
 Our team spoke to Cal and Santilla about their experience of making the podcast and what money really means to them.